All Episodes

 It's tough sledding.

-It's it's it's he's a very highbrow writer.
+He's a very highbrow writer.

-Uh it's you you you'll have to stop and think about it.
+You'll have to stop and think about it.

-It's called the uh Constitution of Liberty.
+It's called the Constitution of Liberty.

-Uh read anything by Thomas Sowell.
+Read Anything by Thomas Sowell.

 Excellent.

-One of his great books is the vision of the anointed and the anointed are the left who think that the government is theirs by entitlement and birthright.
+One of his great books is The Vision of the Anointed, and the anointed are the left who think that the government is theirs by entitlement and birthright.

-And uh it is it is eye-opening as well.
+And it is eye-opening as well.

-If you want to read a novel, an entertaining book that will explain the environmentalist wacko movement to you get Michael Crichton's State of Fear.
+If you want to read a novel, an entertaining book that will explain the environmentalist wacko movement to you, get Michael Crichton's State of Fear.

-Uh and it was about uh it is about the culture wars.
+And it is about the culture wars.

 And it is just fabulous.